mhmood-sf/turbo-awesome/README.md

 ### Misc
 - Nicer bar please. top-right, just a hamburger menu maybe, and then top-left a profile picture sort of thing that will open a dashboard on click.
+- Titlebars: try `client.shape` instead of the complicated titlebar shape I'm doing rn (which doesn't even work well with picom)

 ## Structure